MazontheMoon/freeCodeCampDailyChallenge/README.md

 For example, given "abb", return 3 because there's three unique ways to arrange the letters: "abb", "bab", and "bba".

 function countPermutations(str) {...}

+### 5 - Symmetric Difference
+Given two arrays, return a new array containing the symmetric difference of them.
+- The symmetric difference between two sets is the set of values that appear in either set, but not both.
+- Return the values in the order they first appear in the input arrays. function difference(arr1, arr2) {...}